 The Hill School Campus

 Most of the daily school life occurs in the northeast quadrant of the campus.
-The academic and co-curricular facilities are separated by small courtyards and are connected by a central brick walkway.
+The academic and co-curricular facilities are separated by small courtyards and are connected by central brick walkways.
 Traffic circles and parking areas are located on the perimeter so there are no cars in the central campus.

 The campus reflects several important philosophical tenets of the school, two of which are: 1) that we value both the academic and co-curricular programs.
-By having excellent facilities for every activity—from reading and science to the arts and athletics—the students understand that everything they do is integral to their education; and 2) that we believe in a strong sense of community.
+By having excellent facilities for every activity—from reading and science to the arts and athletics—the students understand that everything they do is integral to their education and 2) that we believe in a strong sense of community.
 The village-like design allows everyone to see and greet one another—children of all ages as well as teachers and staff—as they walk to and from their classes.

 As the school approaches its centennial in 2026, maintaining and preserving Hill’s open space setting is a top priority for the Board of Trustees.
 This commitment ensures that children and adults will be able to enjoy and benefit from the campus for generations to come.